Eshaan-B/Oswap/README.md

 # Oswap
-A program that swaps data of two faces.........or does it?
+A program that swaps data of two faces.
+It still has certain __issues__